School of Performance and Cultural Industries

 As well as this, the University library has a whole host of subject specific material available for you to use.

 For technical resource, equipment and studio bookings, please contact the stage@Leeds technical team.
-Their information will be included in your School Handbook.
+Their information is included on the School of PCI Handbook Sharepoint page.

 What is the role of course representatives and how do I volunteer?